-The Budget Steering committee met on the 15 March 2024 for the Mayor to provide guidance on the Budget Process.
-A follow-up meeting is scheduled for 20 March 2024.
-Consultation will continue until the Adopted Budget is approved in May 2024.
+The Budget Steering committee met on 15 March 2024 for the Mayor to provide guidance on the Budget Process.
+A follow-up meeting took place on 20 March 2024.
+Consultation will continue until the Adopted Budget is approved on 23 May 2024.